Stocks rally to records after grim jobs data uncercuts rates

 After Friday morning's jobs report, investors pared back bets that the Federal Reserve will raise rates soon.
 Now they see just a 7% chance of an increase in the federal funds rate by the end of the year, down from the 15% probability they were seeing a month ago, according to CME Group.

 Stocks that have benefited most from low rates, including high-growth tech companies, helped lead the market on Friday.
-Microsoft rose 1.4%, and Nvidia jumped 2.9% as the tech sector alone accounted for more than 40% of the S&P 500's morning gain.
+Microsoft rose 1.7%, and Nvidia jumped 2.3% as the tech sector alone accounted for more than 30% of the S&P 500's afternoon gain.

 Strong earnings reports also helped to boost the market, as companies continue to turn in blockbuster growth for the first three months of the year.

-The yield in the 10-year Treasury recovered after its initial tumble following the release of the jobs report, and it was at 1.54% in morning trading.
+The yield in the 10-year Treasury recovered after its initial tumble following the release of the jobs report, and it was at 1.56% in afternoon trading.

 While the sharp slowdown in hiring could calm inflation fears, one measure in the jobs report also showed that wages rose more than economists expected last month.